gunnbr/SIDish/README.md

 * Oscillator sync
 * Support for filtering
 * Extra channels that can sync external hardware effects with music
+* Work on desktop systems for faster debugging

 ## History
 Since I grew up with the Commodore 64, I've always loved the kind of music it generated and have been fascinated with synthesizers in general.
 In the last few years, I've been playing with the Arduino and related processors and recently came across the [Miduino](http://emotiscope.co/miduino/).
 I like the idea of the producing music with an Arduino, but don't like the limitations of that project, specifically that: